 Crude for August delivery increased 3.1 percent to settle at $92.66 a barrel.
 The price has risen 10 percent in seven days of gains, the longest such streak since Feb.
 24. Brent oil for September advanced 2.5 percent to settle at $107.80 a barrel on the London-based ICE Futures Europe exchange while Urals crude, Russia’s chief export blend, gained 2.4 percent to $108.22.

-Yandex’s advance extended (YNDX) its rally to 17 percent since falling to a record low on June 14.
+Yandex’s advance extended (YNDX:US) its rally to 17 percent since falling to a record low on June 14.
 Yandex has maintained its protest against Russian legislation imposing controls over the Internet.
 The Kremlin’s human rights council said on July 18 that the law may be used to limit access to information and block an “excessively broad” range of Internet resources.

 Russian retail sales advanced 6.9 percent in June from a year ago as unemployment remained at 5.4 percent, and real wages advanced 12.9 percent, according to government data.

 The ruble climbed to 31.8275 versus the dollar yesterday and capped the longest stretch of gains versus the central bank’s target dollar-euro basket, rising 1 percent to 35.2391.